lichthip/SC1015-Anime-Project/README.md

 To understand the 'episodes' column better, we plotted a histogram of the frequency of the number of episodes in an anime.
 To better show the number of anime with exceptionally large episode counts, we use a logarithmic scale in the y-axis, since they would otherwise be dwarfed by the vast majority of anime with less than 100 episodes.
 We then look at the relationship between the episode count and the community rating.
 The extremely long-running anime seem to have average ratings or better, which could be the reason for their longevity.

-Code section described below available [here] (Codes/Averages + Linear Regression.ipynb).
+Code section described below available [here](Codes/Averages + Linear Regression.ipynb).

 ### The 'genres' column